DhiegoFCarvalho/tvbox/README.md

 Wait until the firmware be installed in your TV Box.

-**WARNING**: Be careful on this procediment, if you turn off your TV BOX when you are flashing the firmware, there is a huge probability to BRICK your TV BOX!
+**WARNING**: Be careful on this procediment, if you turn off your TV BOX when you are flashing the firmware, there is a huge probability to BRICK it!